Analyzing Spotify Technology (SPOT) and Its Peers

 Profitability

-This table compares Spotify Technology and its competitors’ net margins, return on equity and return on assets.
+This table compares Spotify Technology and its rivals’ net margins, return on equity and return on assets.

 |Net Margins